javinizer/Javinizer/README.md

     Specifies to search R18-Chinese when using -Find.

 -Dmm [<SwitchParameter>]
+    Specifies to search Dmm when using -Find.

+-DmmJa [<SwitchParameter>]
-    Specifies to search R18 when using -Find.
+    Specifies to search Dmm-Japanese when using -Find.

 -Javlibrary [<SwitchParameter>]
     Specifies to search Javlibrary when using -Find.